History & Staff

 Mrs. Shannon Ogles, Office Manager - Pet Cemetery Representative

 Shannon was born in Portland and was raised in Gresham.
 She attended Centennial High School, graduating in 1992.
 Prior to working for Attrell’s Funeral Chapels, Shannon was a self employed hairdresser for over fifteen years.
 She also worked part-time as a secretary in her family’s Property Management Company.
 Shannon has been a part of the Newberg community for over ten years.
 She began her career at Attrell’s Newberg Funeral Chapel in 2010 assisting families in the office.
 Shannon is the Office Manager for both Attrell’s Newberg and Sherwood Chapels, providing support to the Funeral Directors and is continuing to assist families in the office as well.
 She is also the Pet Cemetery Representative.
 “I have been blessed and humbled with the opportunity to help provide comfort to families during one of the most difficult times in their lives.”

 In her spare time Shannon enjoys spending time with her husband, Tony and boys Kaden and Jovy.
-Whether it is baseball or basketball games you can find Shannon and Tony cheering on Kaden as he takes his basketball career to College level, and Jovy as he plays for the Newberg Tigers.
-She is a huge lover of animals especially their two dogs, an American Bulldog and a Boxer.
+Whether it is baseball or basketball games you can find Shannon and Tony cheering on Kaden as he takes his basketball career to College level, and Jovy as he plays baseball for the Newberg Tigers.
+She is a huge lover of animals especially their two Boxers.
 Shannon and her family attend Newberg Christian Church.

 Bret Chambers, Funeral Director

 A native Oregonian, Bret began his career in the funeral service in 2012 after spending over 20 years as a designer and art director in the entertainment industry.
 The majority of that time was spent with the Walt Disney Company where he learned the importance of creating a positive guest experience.